Microform: History

 In 1935, Kodak's Recordak division began filming and publishing The New York Times on reels of 35 millimeter microfilm, ushering in the era of newspaper preservation on film.
 This method of information storage received the sanction of the American Library Association at its annual meeting in 1936, when it officially endorsed microforms.

 In 1937 Herman H. Fussler of the University of Chicago set up an exhibition of microform at the World Congress of Universal Documentation.

 Harvard University Library was the first major institution to realize the potential of microfilm to preserve broadsheets printed on high-acid newsprint and it launched its "Foreign Newspaper Project" to preserve such ephemeral publications in 1938.
 Roll microfilm proved far more satisfactory as a storage medium than earlier methods of film information storage, such as the Photoscope, the Film-O-Graph, the Fiske-O-Scope, and filmslides.

-The year 1938 also saw another major event in the history of microfilm when University Microfilms International (UMI) was established by Eugene Power.
+The year 1938 also saw another major event in the history of microfilm when University Microfilms International (then called University Microfilms) was established by Eugene Power.
 For the next half century, UMI would dominate the field, filming and distributing microfilm editions of current and past publications and academic dissertations.
-After another short-lived name change, UMI was made a part of ProQuest Information and Learning in 2001.
+UMI was first acquired by Xerox and later Bell & Howell in the 90s.
+Eventually UMI was made a part of ProQuest Information and Learning in 2001.

+Micrographics came into its own in the 1960s during which decade the micrographic industry became a $500 million/year business.
+Also in the 1960s, the development of micrographic technology and computer data processing permitted the output of computers to be exposed directly on film, which is called COM.

+The use of microforms in libraries took up momentum in the late 60s.
+In 1974 UNESCO included microform in their Bibliographical Services Throughout the World questionnaire for the first time, but at that time the bibliographical control of microforms was not adequate.